A new set of cluster driven composite development indicators: Deriving new composite development indicators from DBHT

 To define each composite indicator we shall use the set of clusters from DBHT given in \cref{DBHT_results}.
-It provides a natural way to select the indicators to combine for our composite indicators since each cluster contains indicators which share similar properties, and also has an economic interpretation as highlighted in section \cref{DBHT_interpret}.
+It provides a natural way to select the indicators to combine for our composite indicators since each cluster contains indicators which share similar properties, and also has an economic interpretation as highlighted in section \ref{DBHT_interpret}.
 Hence, aggregating information for indicators which are members of the same cluster enables us to simply and efficiently summarise the economic information contained within them.
+In contrast with PCA \cite{Mazziotta2019,Mishra2008}, since we rely on the DBHT clustering, we automatically include information coming from all the indicators since every indicator is a member of some cluster that defines its respective composite version.
 Condensing the complimentary insight offered by indicators in the same cluster also overcomes the need to make 'educated' assumptions about which indicators are to be combined that other alternative composite indicators often use \cite{Sagar1998}.
 In this way, we can more clearly see the overall behaviour of each set of indicators in cluster $k$ by using the corresponding composite indicator value as a proxy.
 DBHT also is significantly advantageous in this respect since it requires no prior input of the number clusters (and thus number of composite indicators) needed to describe the properties of the data) \cite{Song2012,Musmeci2015}.
+Potentially, opposite polarities of indicators in the same cluster could make the interpretation of the value of any composite indicator formed from the same cluster problematic \cite{Mazziotta2019}.
+However, an advantage of forming composite indicators from the DBHT is that the clusters from the sparse correlation network PMFG, which we calculated has only $1\%$ of its non negative entries as negative.
+Hence, the indicators in the same cluster have same polarity.